neurophysik/jitcode/docs/index.rst

 	This is for example interesting if you want to simulate dynamics on a sparse network, as non-existing links are not taken into account when calculating the derivative when integrating.

-*	**Automatically calculated Jacobian and Lyapunov exponents** As the derivative is provided symbolically, SymPy’s automatic derivation routines can be employed to calculate the Jacobian desired by some integrators as well as the ODE for the tangent vector required for calculating the Lyapunov expontents (see `lyapunov`).
+*	**Automatically calculated Jacobian and Lyapunov exponents** As the derivative is provided symbolically, SymPy’s automatic derivation routines can be employed to calculate the Jacobian desired by some integrators as well as the ODE for the tangent vector required for calculating the Lyapunov exponents (see `lyapunov`).

 *	**SymPy interface**
 	If you are working with SymPy anyway – e.g., to calculate fixed points –, you do not need to bother much with translating your equations.